d274566r/sc-projects/README.md

 # sc-projects
-# this repository contains projects completed in stanCode SC101.
+# This repository contains projects completed in stanCode SC101.